ferventgeek/unifi-firewall-group-updater/README.md

 There's Always a But
 --------------------

-To make that work however, you must create two Unifi Firewall Rules.
-One to drop all incoming ICMP packets, and the other a specific WAN Local rule to explicitly allow ICMP for the host IP's of Grafana Cloud (or your synthetic test site of choice).
-Next, click "Edit" on the firewall group and then manually edit the IPs required for the long list of Grafana Cloud Synthetic test probes.
-But there's a catch.
+To make that work, you must create two Unifi Firewall Rules.
+One to drop all incoming ICMP packets, and the other a specific WAN Local rule to explicitly allow ICMP for the host IP list of Grafana Cloud (or your synthetic test site of choice).

+The challenge becomes weekly to daily management of the IP lists.
+To do that means manually clicking "Edit" on the Unifi ICMP allow firewall group and editing the IPs required for the long list of Grafana Cloud Synthetic test probes.
+Eventually that gets old, and ignored, and I start seeing Sev 1 "WAN Down" alerts from Grafana.

 The first part is easy, configure the rule, then create a Firewall Group in the Unifi web console. **Note that this guide uses the "Legacy" Unifi web interface, use whichever you prefer**: